apache/kylin/website/docs/monitor/job_diagnosis.md

     date: 08/19/2022
 ---

-## Job Diagnosis

  Job diagnosis may encounter various problems during execution.
-To help solve these problems efficiently, Kylin provides a task diagnostic function, which can package related problems' log information into a compressed package for operations or Kyligence technical supports to analyze problems and ascertain the cause.
+To help solve these problems efficiently, Kylin provides a task diagnostic function, which can package related problems' log information into a compressed package for operations or Apache Community supports to analyze problems and ascertain the cause.

 ### View Job Execution Log On Web UI